Takayama Itinerary: Travel Back in Time to Old Japan

 Is a Japan Rail Pass Worth It?

-Are you wondering whether a Japan Rail Pass is worth it?
+Are you wondering whether the Japan Rail Pass is worth it?

 In this guide to the Japan Rail Pass, I break down the transportation prices for each of the destinations in this Japan itinerary of 3 weeks.
-Then I compare them to the price of a Japan Rail Pass (current and new JR Pass prices as of October 2023).
+Then I compare them to the 2024 price of a Japan Rail Pass.

-There are two train routes that lead you to Takayama from Tokyo.
+Two train routes get you to Takayama from Tokyo Station.

 1. Tokyo – Nagoya – Takayama